Wisconsin Republicans seek to tighten unemployment benefits

 — Prohibit the automatic renewal of Medicaid benefits.
 State health officials would have to determine a person’s eligibility every six months.
 They would be able to access other state agencies’ databases and be required to use them to determine a person’s financial eligibility.

-— Strip Medicaid benefits from able-bodied childless adults who refuse to accept a job offer.
+— Strip Medicaid benefits from able-bodied childless adults who turn down a job offer.

 — Allow employers to report to DWD any eligibility issues that may surround a claimant and require the agency to deny benefits to claimants if credible reports surface that they declined a job interview or failing to show up for a job interview.